 The story of cultural objects

-Within this project, our co-design method is a key element: we develop and evaluate the tools and services with the public, curators, artists and designers in an iterative process.
-For this, three case studies will be executed in various museums and exhibitionsspaces, so that the prototypes can be tested by visitors.
+Within this project, our co-design method was a key element: we developed and evaluated the tools and services with the public, curators, artists and designers in an iterative process.
+For this, three case studies were executed in various museums and exhibition spaces, so that the prototypes could be tested by visitors.

-Waag Society adds knowledge about different interaction principles to the project.
-Furthermore, we develop usage scenarios, we design the interface of the toolkit and we will organize workshops for curators during which the technology will be tested and implemented.
+Waag added knowledge about different interaction principles to the project.
+Furthermore, we developed usage scenarios, we designed the interface of the toolkit and organizde workshops for curators during which the technology will be tested and implemented.